fauzihalabe/node-provably-fair/README.md

-# "Provably Fair Random Number Generator"
+# Provably Fair Random Number Generator

-"A provably fair system for generating and verifying random numbers based on blockchain data.
-Ideal for applications where fairness, transparency, and verifiability are essential, such as in gaming and lotteries."
+A provably fair system for generating and verifying random numbers based on blockchain data.
+Ideal for applications where fairness, transparency, and verifiability are essential, such as in gaming and lotteries.

-## "Installation"
+## Installation

-"You can install this package using npm:"
+You can install this package using npm:

 ```
 npm install provably-fair
 ```

-"or using yarn:"
+or using yarn:

 ```
 yarn add provably-fair
 ```

-## "How It Works"
+## How It Works

-"This package generates verifiably random numbers by combining blockchain data (Bitcoin block hashes) with seeds and salts provided by both the server and client.
-This ensures that the results are tamper-proof and transparent."
+This package generates verifiably random numbers by combining blockchain data (Bitcoin block hashes) with seeds and salts provided by both the server and client.
+This ensures that the results are tamper-proof and transparent.

-### "Why Use Provably Fair?"
+### Why Use Provably Fair?

-- "**Transparency**: All random numbers generated can be verified by the client, as they are based on public blockchain data and cryptographic seeds."
+- **Transparency**: All random numbers generated can be verified by the client, as they are based on public blockchain data and cryptographic seeds.
-- "**Security**: By using client-provided seeds along with server-generated salts and seeds, the system ensures that results cannot be manipulated."
+- **Security**: By using client-provided seeds along with server-generated salts and seeds, the system ensures that results cannot be manipulated.
-- "**Fairness**: The numbers are generated using a combination of Bitcoin block hashes, client seeds, and server seeds, making them provably random and unbiased."
+- **Fairness**: The numbers are generated using a combination of Bitcoin block hashes, client seeds, and server seeds, making them provably random and unbiased.

 ---

-## "Usage"
+## Usage

-### 1. "Import and Initialize"
+### 1. Import and Initialize

 ```
 import { ProvablyFair } from 'provably-fair';